Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-gotchas-english.rst

 If you see ``pang`` here, run to the nearest altar and make a sacrifice to any Distribution God you may believe in (Norse ones being presumably the most effective here), and apply the hints listed in the `Enabling the Interconnection of Erlang nodes`_ section.

+To better troubleshoot, one may also spawn two test nodes and see whether they are able to ping each other.